 Abstract:

-integration of people and their countries.
+This paper presents the work of translation as a vehicle for the mediation and integration of people and their countries.
 Ways of solving problems relating to translation and mediation are illustrated through examples from the website ‘Polen voor Nederlanders’.
 This site examines certain historical and cultural aspects of Poland as they relate to the Netherlands.The author of this essay dwells not only on the strategies required to deal with culture-bound information contained in definite lexical units – realia, but accentuates the need to assess those value orientations, judgments and peculiarities of mentality which are characteristic of different nations.
 The specifics of perception, and the transmission of certain notions, phenomena and facts of history, are well illustrated through examples on the website.
 The website creators did their best to not only present important information about their countries, but to also express their personal attitudes to the facts and events described; all these aspects should be reflected in the Russian translation as well.
 It is only through the dedication of creators and translators of websites like this (devoted to the history, cultural development and relations between certain countries), that we may have important cultural data presented in different languages, along with the opportunity to receive feedback from the creators themselves.
 This interactive model for cultural exchange will, no doubt, play a significant role in bringing nations together.

 Keywords: